LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Two sets of predicates are provided, one for testing text input/output and one for testing binary input/output.
 In both cases, temporary files (possibly referenced by a user-defined alias) are used.
 The predicates allow setting, checking, and cleaning text/binary input/output.
+These predicate are declared as protected and thus called using the `(^^/1)` control construct.

 As an example of testing an input predicate, consider the standard `get_char/1` predicate.
 This predicate reads a single character (atom) from the current